-People could get the novel coronavirus more than once, health experts warn — recovering does not necessarily make you immune
+People can get the coronavirus more than once, experts warn — recovering does not necessarily make you immune

 That’s how humans become immune to certain illnesses.
 Children that have contracted chickenpox, for example, are immune to the disease as adults.
 Vaccines are another way to develop immunity.

 “With many infectious diseases, a person can develop immunity against a specific strain after exposure or infection,” Amira Roess, a professor of Global Health and Epidemiology at George Mason University, told Business Insider.
-“Often, that person will not get sick again upon subsequent exposure to it.
-Regarding this specific strain of coronavirus, scientists are working to answer this question.”
+“Often, that person will not get sick again upon subsequent exposure to it.”

-Doctors and virologists don’t yet know enough about the Wuhan coronavirus to say whether humans develop full immunity after they’ve contracted the illness.
-According to Zhan, doctors aren’t sure that the antibodies patients develop are strong or long-lasting enough to keep them from contracting the disease again.
+But in the case of the new coronavirus, according to Zhan, doctors don’t think the antibodies patients develop are strong or long-lasting enough to keep them from contracting the disease again.

-Viruses can also mutate quickly, so immunity to one strain doesn’t guarantee immunity to another.
+“Once you have the infection, it could remain dormant and with minimal symptoms, and then you can get an exacerbation if it finds its way into the lungs,” Philip Tierno, a professor at the NYU School of Medicine, told Reuters.

 - source